 The best steps you can take is to be proactive in preventing a stroke and lowering the risk factors before ever having one.
 This is particularly important if a loved one or you do snore.

 Sleep and Health – Sleep Disorders and The Risk of Stroke

 Nearly 40% of cerebrovascular accidents occur while asleep or within the first hour awake.
 This isn’t a coincidence.
-There’s a strong link between if you do snore and your
+There’s a strong link between snoring and your risk for stroke.

 If You Snore You’re Not Alone

 90 million Americans are affected by snoring with 37 million dealing with it on a regular basis.
 This can cause a myriad of health issues and lead to difficulties in every area of your life.